MasterCloudApps-Projects/Monolith-to-Microservices-Examples/Strangler_Fig/README.md

 The pattern is divided into 3 steps:
 1. Monolithic application.
 Requests and functionalities are answered within it.
 2. Implementation of the functionality in a new microservice.
-3. With your new implementation ready, we migrated requests from the monolith to the microservice.
+3. With your new implementation ready, we can migrate the requests from the monolith to the microservice.

 <div align="center">